 Buying or selling floodplain property

-There are more than 5,000 properties in Charlotte-Mecklenburg’s regulated floodplains, many of which have flood prone structures.
+There are more than 20,000 parcels and 2,900 buildings in Charlotte-Mecklenburg’s regulated floodplains, many of which have flood prone structures.
 It is legal to buy and sell floodplain property.
 However, the State of North Carolina requires sellers to inform buyers of flood risks or drainage problems.
 In North Carolina, the State Residential Property Disclosure Statement requires the seller to tell the prospective buyer if the property is a “flood hazard” or that the property is in a "Federally-designated floodplain.”
 Other questions on the Disclosure Statement require the seller to tell of any problems with standing water, dampness, or drainage.

 Buyers should ask—and verify what the seller has told them—before committing to buy any property.